Strategic Lead for Performance: Mr M. Osborne

 Reading rhythmic notation

-Creating drumming compositions that include call and response, cross rhythms and other stylistic features
+Creating drumming compositions that include call and response, cross rhythms and other musical features

 Exploring the use of leitmotifs in film music